masari-project/Masari-Marketing/Brochures/readme.md

 If you would like to contribute to the brochure's creation, simply start a pull request on the text version of the document.
 Any changes to the text version will be updated to the publisher version of the document.
-If you have any questions, you can reach out to the Brochure's maintainer [BazookaJeff](https://twitter.com/bazookajeff).
+If you have any questions, you can reach out to the brochure's maintainer [BazookaJeff](https://twitter.com/bazookajeff).

 ## Sharing the Brochure